-The Iowa Utilities Board has primary jurisdiction over the routing-siting of hazardous liquids pipelines in Iowa.
-The Board does not have safety jurisdiction over hazardous liquids pipelines.
+The Iowa Utilities Board (IUB) has primary jurisdiction over the routing-siting of hazardous liquids pipelines in Iowa.
+The IUB does not have safety jurisdiction over hazardous liquids pipelines.
 The U.S. Department of Transportation Pipeline and Hazardous Material Safety Administration (PHMSA) has that authority.
-Before a pipeline for the transportation of hazardous liquids can be built in Iowa, the company proposing the pipeline must obtain a permit from the Board under Iowa Code chapter 479B, Hazardous Liquid Pipelines and Storage Facilities.
+Before a pipeline for the transportation of hazardous liquids can be built in Iowa, the company proposing the pipeline must obtain a permit from the IUB under Iowa Code chapter 479B, Hazardous Liquid Pipelines and Storage Facilities.
 Hazardous liquids include crude oil, refined petroleum products, liquefied petroleum gases, anhydrous ammonia, liquid fertilizers, liquefied carbon dioxide, alcohols, and coal slurries.
 For additional information, review the hazardous liquids pipelines process and frequently asked questions about eminent domain.

 Hazardous Liquid Pipeline Permit Forms and Information

 - New Permit Form - Updated October 2020